 A study by The Harvard Business Review analyzed the utilization of competitive intelligence and market insights within large corporations.
 They found that an astonishing 45% of analysts’ input had no impact on decision-making within the company.
 The primary reason, suggests HBR, is that “many executives decide on a course of action and then use competitive intelligence to ratify their choice.”

-Similarly, a study done by the MIT Center for Digital Business found that companies in the top third of their industry who reported using “data-driven decision making” were approximately 5% more productive and 6% more profitable than their competitors.
+That’s unfortunate because, according to the MIT Center for Digital Business, companies in the top third of their industry who reported using “data-driven decision making” were approximately 5% more productive and 6% more profitable than their competitors.

 So how do you incorporate data-driven decisions into product management?
 It starts with strategy.